MAGICGrants/so-simple-theme/_posts/blog/2022-07-12-Introducing-Memberships.md

 ## Membership Cost

-A memberships are essential for supporting the cryptocurrency community.
+Memberships are essential for supporting the cryptocurrency community.

 * Monthly: $50 or more (card payment only)
 * Annual: $600 or more (crypto or card payment)